Cost of Investing in Property

 Annual land tax is levied on the owners of the land.
 All investment property owners are liable for this tax.
 Council rate bills and government taxes will also be further ongoing expenses for landlords.

 Mortgage repayments are an ongoing monthly expense.
 For some investors, rental payments may cover the cost of the repayments.
-For other investors, there may be a shortfall that needs to be covered to avoid any further expenses such as late fees.
+For other investors, there may be a shortfall (for example, when faced with periods of tenant vacancy) that needs to be covered to avoid any further expenses such as late fees.
+When faced with this shortfall, it's imperative for investors to bridge the financial gap to fulfill the mortgage repayments.
+Failing to cover the deficit could lead to additional costs in the form of late fees, potentially impacting the overall financial health of the investment.

 The costs of repairs are ongoing and, of course, various.
 As property owners, investors are expected to maintain the property to ensure it is liveable.
 Maintenance can be partly tax-deductible, however, investors will need to research what services can and can’t be claimed.